pawlo1994/todo-list-react/README.md

 ## Description

 Simple to-do list app written in React.js.
-It's just a preview but it will be updated soon.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Used Technologies